kozodoi/Fair_Credit_Scoring/README.md

 ## Repo structure

 The repo has the following structure:
-- `codes/`: Python notebooks and R codes implementing data processing, fair ML algorithms and analysis of the results.
+- `codes/`: Python notebooks and R codes implementing data processing and fair ML algorithms
-- `data/`: input data, including the raw data sets in CSV and prepared data exported from the data processing scripts.
+- `data/`: raw data sets and processed data exported from the data processing scripts
-- `functions/`: helper functions accompanying the codes, including a customized `aif360` Python module.
+- `functions/`: helper functions accompanying the codes, including a customized `aif360` Python module
-- `output/`: figures and tables with empirical results exported from `code_14_results.R` and presented in the paper.
+- `output/`: figures and tables with results exported from `code_14_results.R` and presented in the paper
-- `results/`: intermediate and final results files exported from the different modeling codes.
+- `results/`: intermediate and final results files exported from the different modeling codes

 Further details on the code files are provided in the [README file](https://github.com/kozodoi/Fair_Credit_Scoring/blob/main/codes/README.md) in the codes folder.